isadoravv/airtable-schema-to-types/README.md

 > }
 > ```

-AIRTABLE_TOKEN: Your Airtable API key.
+_AIRTABLE_TOKEN_: Your Airtable API key.
 Obtain it from Airtable’s API page.

-AIRTABLE_BASE_IDS: An array of Airtable base IDs for which you want to generate TypeScript types.
+_AIRTABLE_BASE_IDS_: An array of Airtable base IDs for which you want to generate TypeScript types.
 You can find these in the URL of your base, e.g., https://airtable.com/appXXXXXXXX/tblYYYYYY.

-Usage
+## Usage
 To generate TypeScript types for your Airtable bases, run the following command:

 > bash